 A related set of studies evaluates how diversity affects performance.
 Ahern and Dittmar (2012), Matsa and Miller (2013), and Nygaard (2011) evaluate the effect of Norway's board composition quota on firm performance and governance, finding no definitive results.
 Kim and Starks (2016) demonstrate that gender diversity on U.S. corporate boards can enhance firm valuation, driven by the contributions of female directors.
 In Italy, Flabbi et al. (2019) show that female corporate leadership positively impacts the upper end of the female wage distribution while negatively affecting the lower end, with overall firm performance benefiting from a higher proportion of female workers.
 Hoogendoorn, Oosterbeek and Van Praag (2013) analyze the impact of gender diversity on business team performance in a field experiment, finding that mixed-gender teams outperform male-dominated teams in terms of profit and sales.
+I extend the existing literature by not only assessing changes in hiring but also analyzing the broader effects of these appointments on research output and collaboration patterns.
 Achieving gender parity might lead to more balanced policy recommendations and a broader range of research questions, as women tend to have different policy priorities compared to men.
 For instance, surveys among economists indicate that women are generally more supportive of government intervention and environmental regulation, whereas men are more inclined to prioritize economic growth and are less concerned about inequality (Chari and Goldsmith-Pinkham, 2017; May, McGarvey and Kucera, 2018).
-I am unaware of other studies that causally identify the effect of diversity on scientific outcomes and collaboration patterns.
+I contribute to this literature by showing that the appointment of a female professor does not lead to a thematic shift in the department's overall research agenda, nor is there a clear tendency to focus more on female-related topics.
+I am unaware of other studies that causally identify the effect of diversity on the direction of academic research.

 Further, my study contributes to a body of research that evaluates policies aimed at increasing the representation of women among full professors.
 Appendix Figure B.1 indicates that among currently evaluated policies, mentoring programs stand out as the sole measure efficiently increasing the proportion of female full professors.
 Blau et al. (2010) and Ginther et al. (2020) demonstrate in a randomized control trial that junior female economists in the U.S., when mentored by a senior woman, achieve significantly higher tenure rates (+77%), toptier publications (+175.6%), and grants (+294.8%).
 However, the current share of senior female professors is too low to support the large-scale implementation of mentoring programs.
 In addition, mentoring programs are costly as they burden already stretched senior female researchers (Vernos, 2013; Guarino and Borden, 2017) and their efficiency is likely to decrease in the number of participating junior women.
 Other policies have proved inefficient in increasing the share of women among professors.
-Bagues, Sylos-Labini and Zinovyeva (2017) evaluate the random assignment of academics to hiring committees in Italy and Spain, finding that the presence of a female evaluator can reduce female candidates' chances of success by around 5.3%in Italy and 3.3% in Spain.
-Deschamps (2018) documents a similar effect in sign and magnitude when evaluating gender quotas in academic hiring committees in France.
-Antecol, Bedard and Stearns (2018) show that 'tenure clock stopping policies' do not significantly affect tenure rates and can even disadvantage female candidates when also men are eligible.
-Notably, no prior research evaluates the efficiency of affirmative action policies in academia, despite theoretical work highlighting their efficacy (Siniscalchi and Veronesi, 2020).
-This paper addresses this gap.
-I show that two-thirds of subsidized female appointments - an implicit affirmative action policy - would have occurred in absence of the program, suggesting that departments often strategically utilize subsidies to hire women they would have hired anyways.
-This implies that the cost of an additional female professorship is 2.1 million Euros; roughly three times the cost of a subsidized appointment.
+Bagues, Sylos-Labini and Zinovyeva (2017) evaluate the random assignment of academics to hiring committees in Italy and Spain, finding that the presence of a female evaluator can reduce female candidates' chances of success by around 5.3%